Dzygius/Minecraft-Console-Client/.github/ISSUE_TEMPLATE/general-question.md

 ---
-name: General Question
+name: anti-bot GUI
-about: Request help for using the program
+about: Is there a way to go around it
-title: ''
+title: 'anti anti-bot'
 labels: a:question
 assignees: ''